Marketing Funnel KPIs for Each Stage + How to Track Them

 Along with measuring the likelihood of a recommendation, you should also track the number of recommendations or reviews actually given.
 The reviews help you know exactly what users feel about your product.

-How to track the marketing funnel KPIs with Userpilot?
+How to track the marketing funnel KPIs with Userpilot

-Userpilot is a product growth platform that allows tracking and optimizing the metrics at every stage of the customer journey.
+Userpilot is a product growth platform that allows tracking and optimizing the metrics at different stages of the customer journey.
+Here’s how Userpilot can help you track your marketing funnel KPIs.

-Use welcome screens to capture customer data
+Use welcome screens to capture customer data for more effective marketing efforts

 With Userpilot, you can create welcome screens code-free!